CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/logging/intro.md

 Logging is the process of writing log messages during the execution of a program to a central place.
 We want to log the meaningful events that occurs during the execution of the program for user to analyze later.
-We would also want to report any potential error or some warning messages to the user so that user could understand more what to do to solve it.
+We would also want to report any potential error or some warning messages to the user so that user could understand more about the situation and what to do to solve it.

 #### Examples of log messages